andyborrell/pygamezero_bird/docs/source/part2.rst

    top_pipe.speed = 1
    bottom_pipe.speed = 1

-And this code needs to run repeatedly, so it goes in the :code:`update` function:
+And they need to move continously, so this code goes in the :code:`update` function:

 .. code:: python

    top_pipe.x += top_pipe.speed
    bottom_pipe.x += bottom_pipe.speed

+- Press **play**

 Oh no!
 Why are the pipes moving the wrong way?

-Can you fix it?
-Hint: when setting the speed, what's the opposite of 1?
+*Can you fix it?* Hint: when setting the speed, what's the opposite of 1?

 More pipes